Saokz/Translator/README.md

-#EDIT 2/25/2019
+#EDIT 5/21/2019

-This project is just about dead.
-Not surprisingly, creating a full out language from scratch is pretty hard.
-But this project's inspired me to pursue a minor in Linguistics.
-Maybe I'll come back to this sometime in the future.
+Project is dead.
+Languages are hard to create, and time consuming.
+Might return to this later

 # Translator V3
 A translator for a made-up language: Unga Bunga Tounga